 Do you ever end up having long chats with people all the time?
 Does everyone always say how good you are at giving advice?
 If so, then you’re in possession of a precious skill.
-I think it makes sense to pursue a career based on the skills you naturally have at your disposal.
+It makes sense to pursue a career based on the skills you naturally have at your disposal.
 If you’re an advice-giver, then maybe one of these careers is perfect for you:

 From an academic standpoint, there are a couple of routes you can take.
 The obvious one is becoming a Bachelor of Social Work and taking it from there.
-From here you could pursue an online MSW to become a Master of Social Work and open yourself up to more job opportunities.
-Or, if you already have a Bachelor’s degree in another field, you can possibly just go straight ahead and pursue a Master’s in this field.
+From here you could pursue an online MSW to become a Master of Social Work which would open you up to more job opportunities.
+Or, if you already have a Bachelor’s degree in another field, you can possibly just go straight ahead and pursue a Masters in this field.

 Aside from being a good advice-giver, you also need patience, empathy, and excellent problem-solving skills.

 When you think about careers revolving around advice, you probably think about a therapist.
-This is the ideal job for people who live their life giving constant advice to friends and family.
-If people keep coming to you for help with difficult life choices, then this is a good career for you.
+This is the ideal job for people who live their life-giving constant advice to friends and family.
+If people keep coming to you for help with difficult life choices, then this might be a good career option for you.

 To go down this path, you should get a Bachelor’s degree in psychology – or a similar subject to this.
-You could then pursue a relevant Master’s to help specify in a particular field such as being a mental health therapist or a child therapist.
+You could then pursue a relevant Masters to help proceed into a particular field such as being a mental health therapist or a child therapist.

 Again, you really need to be empathetic and have a lot of patience to do this job.
 But, most importantly, you need to have the ability to assess different situations and still give great advice relating to each person you see.

-This job may intrigue some of you as you probably feel like a bit of a life coach to many of your friends!
-It’s a role that involves helping people overcome barriers in their life that may stop them achieving things.
+This job may intrigue some of you, as you probably feel like a bit of a life coach to many of your friends!
+It’s a role that involves helping people overcome barriers in their life that may stop them from achieving their goals.
 A lot of business managers found their success thanks to life coaches!